 Shippers and suppliers are now tasked with navigating new regulation changes which present their own compliance risks.
 The requirement that all LIB cells be shipped at a state-of-charge of 30% will require extra steps, precision, and oversight from shippers and suppliers alike.
 If consignments do not carry the “Cargo Aircraft Only” sticker, they will not be allowed onboard any cargo plane.

 Changes to the production and packaging process of lithium-ion batteries can result in production delays.
-Thus, companies will either have to ensure their shippers are compliant with the new regulations, or potentially face supply continuity disruptions due to the carelessness of another party.
+Thus, companies will either have to ensure their shippers are compliant with the new regulations or potentially face supply continuity disruptions due to the carelessness of another party.

-With the commercial air transportation of LIBs now banned, alternate shipping options which may not be as “just-in-time” will be required to move the batteries along the supply chain.
+With the commercial air transportation of LIBs now banned, alternate shipping options that may not be as “just-in-time” will be required to move the batteries along the supply chain.
 Cargo aircraft availability and routes are limited and some destinations are only serviced by passenger aircraft.

 Cargo shipping may be able to accommodate the influx of shipments, but it does not afford shippers the value of swift and expedited delivery.
 As such, route alterations could mean longer lead times for some products that use these batteries, which could require more finished-goods inventory, delayed revenue, and increased spend.